De-institutionalisation

 participate in common activities.

-whether it is a home with 4 or 5 residents, a group of units, a
+participate in common activities.
+A home with 4 or 5 residents, a group

 the same